-A student with a complaint should use the attached form for describing the nature of the complaint along with contact information that the University can use to respond to the student.
-The form must be completely filled out by the student, signed, and sent as a paper copy to the appropriate office identified in this policy, which are listed below.
+A student with a complaint should use the online form, accessible at http://trojan.troy.edu/students/, for describing the nature of the complaint along with contact information that the University can use to respond to the student.
+The form must be completely filled out by the student, signed, and sent as a paper copy to the appropriate office identified in this policy, are listed below.

 Undergraduate Programs 101 Eldridge Hall, Troy University, Troy.
-AL 36082

-Graduate Programs 11 Adams Administration, Troy University, Troy, AL 36082

-Dean of Students 233 Trojan Center, Troy University, Troy, AL 36082

-Financial Services 146 Adams Administration, Troy University, Troy, AL 36082
+AL 36082 Graduate Programs 11 Adams Administration, Troy University, Troy, AL 36082 Dean of Students 233 Trojan Center, Troy University, Troy, AL 36082 Financial Services 146 Adams Administration, Troy University, Troy, AL 36082